superguine/MicroNova32/CustomHeaderfiles/EllipseFunctions/readme.md

-Library for draw hollow ellipse and a solid ellipse.
+## Library to draw hollow or solid ellipse.
 You can use them via writing

 1.  ```